top of page

 • 4K at 60fps

-Often the best settings are going to be 4K at 30fps, which will give your editor more latitude.
+Your best settings are going to be 4K at 60fps, which will give your editor more latitude.

 In the stock Android Camera app, you take these steps:

-Select 4k 30fps from the onscreen menu.
+Select 4k 60fps from the onscreen menu.
 If 4K is not available, select 1080p 30fps

 Resolution and video quality for the front-facing camera are set by switching to the front camera and then following the same steps.
 The resolution and quality choices are more limited, however, because the front-facing camera is not as sophisticated as the rear camera.